Arts & Crafts Workshops Liability Insurance

 Why do I need Arts and Crafts Workshops insurance?

 If you are running a commercial activity involving the public, you owe them a duty of care.
 In the event a participant has an accident under your instruction, it will be you they will be looking at to sue for damages.
 Also, you may hire a space to run this activity, so any property damage caused by your workshop members will also need to be covered.

 AUZi® have designed an Arts and Crafts Workshop Insurance policy specifically for Arts & Craft Workshops.

-This policy is to protect you against claims for injury and/or damage caused by you, your company or the products you make.
+This policy is designed to protect you against claims for Injury and/or damage caused by you, your company or the products you make.